-For pellucid marginal degeneration, lens diameters are typically
+For pellucid marginal degeneration, lens diameters are typically between 9.5 mm and 21.0 mm.

-For post-surgical indications, a larger lens diameter between 9.0 mm and 21.0 mm is chosen to avoid fitting on or near the graft (suture) line.
+For post-surgical indications, a larger lens diameter between 90 mm and 210 mm is chosen to avoid fitting on or near the graft (suture) line.
 Lens diameters outside of this range are occasionally used for some eyes.